Tenants, landlords and flatmates have different rights and responsibilities.

 Find the right place for you, sign a tenancy agreement, pay your bond and inspect the property with your landlord before you move in.

-A guide to how much you should expect to pay in the area you're renting
+Find out how much you should expect to pay:

 Solving problems with your landlord